 |Women in Colombia||399 KB|

-Diakonia has identified human rights defenders, victims of the armed conflict, women and ethnic groups as the most vulnerable, giving special attention to the situation of violence against women.
-Diakonia works directly with community based organizations on a local level and with NGOs on a national level to strengthen legal processes, demands for rights and peace building.
-Together with national networks we carry out advocacy on public policies on a national and international level.
+Diakonia has identified human rights defenders, victims of the armed conflict, women and ethnic groups as the most vulnerable groups, devoting special attention to violence towards women.
+Diakonia works directly with NGOs at both local and national level to strengthen legal processes, the protection of human rights and peace building.
+Together with national networks, we carry out advocacy on public policies at both national and international level.

 Resolving the conflict

-In October 2012, a dialogue and negotiation process formally began between the national government and the FARC guerrillas, with the aim of resolving the conflict.
-Diakonia's partner organizations actively advocates for a peace treaty to be produced, thus taking the first step off putting an end to the violence and insecurity in Colombia.
+In October 2012, a formal process started between the national government and the FARC guerrilla, with the aim of resolving the armed conflict.
+Diakonia’s partner organizations actively advocated for a peace treaty to be drafted, thus taking the first step in putting an end to the violence and insecurity in Colombia.
 In 2016, a peace deal was signed.

 Diakonia's work makes a difference

-Diakonia's Colombia programme co-operates with 28 partner organizations focusing on issues spanning from the rights of women and LGBTI people to those of indigenous peoples, peasants and Afro-Colombians.
-The work in Colombia has made a difference regarding several issues in Colombia:
+Diakonia’s Colombia programme cooperates with more than a dozen partner organizations, focusing on issues spanning from the rights of women and LGBTI people to those of indigenous peoples, peasants and Afro-Colombians.
+The work in Colombia has made a difference regarding several issues in the country:

-Diakonia has strengthened the rights enforcement of more than 6 600 key leaders to raise their capacity to change their communities
+Bolstering more than 6,600 key leaders to raise their capacity in enforcing human rights to change their communities.

-The protection of human rights defenders, as an ongoing tool to ensure that these people can continue to work within their field.
+Protecting human rights defenders as an ongoing tool to ensure that they can continue to work within their field.

-The capacity building of civil society organizations to enable them to work on proposals for public policies regarding peace building in the country.
+Building the capacity of civil society organizations to enable them to work on proposals for public policies regarding peace building in the country.

 Read more about our work in Colombia